isomerpages/moh-hcc/_join-us/Be a SHC Member.md

 permalink: /join-us/member-registration
 description: ""
 ---
 We welcome both healthcare professionals and persons from all walks of life to join the Singapore Healthcare Corps (SHC).
 Training will be provided where required.
-Volunteers must at least 18 years old at the time of deployment.
+Members must at least 18 years old at the time of deployment.

-Please register your interest to volunteer with us here:
+Please register your interest to be a member of the SG Healthcare Corps:
 <div style="font-family:Sans-Serif;font-size:15px;color:#000;opacity:0.9;padding-top:5px;padding-bottom:8px">If the form below is not loaded, you can also fill it in at <a href="https://form.gov.sg/61231982b66813001200927c">here</a>.</div>

 <!-- Change the width and height values to suit you best -->